 Special Tax Formula - Calculation of Annual Special Taxes.
-The Rate and Method is used to determine and allocate the amount of the Special Tax A, the Special Tax B and the Special Tax C that is needed to be collected each fiscal year among the Taxable Properties within the District, based upon the development status of the Taxable Property and its size, subject to a maximum tax rate that may be levied against each class of Taxable Property, and depending upon the "Zone" in which the property is located.
+The Rate and Method is used to determine and allocate the amount of the Special Tax A, the Special Tax B and the Special Tax C that is needed to be collected each fiscal year among the Taxable Properties within the District, based upon the development status of the Taxable Property and its size, subject to a maximum tax rate that may be levied against each class of Taxable Property.
 The Rate and Method is set forth in full in Appendix B, and the following is a summary of the Rate and Method.
 Capitalized terms used, but not otherwise defined, in this section have the meanings given to them in the Rate and Method.

-The Rate and Method provides that the Annual Special Tax A may be levied only so long as any Bonds are outstanding, provided that levies may continue if there are any delinquent Special Taxes in order to collect those delinquent amounts but not in any event later than Fiscal Year 2061-62.
-The annual Special Tax A was first levied on property in the District in Fiscal Year 2023-24.
+The Rate and Method provides that the Annual Special Tax A may be levied only so long as any Bonds are outstanding, provided that levies may continue if there are any delinquent Special Taxes in order to collect those delinquent amounts but not in any event later than Fiscal Year 2064-65.
+The annual Special Tax A will first be levied on property in the District in Fiscal Year 2026-27.
 The Annual Special Tax B may only be levied on Developed Property, as described below, and may be levied so long as Authorized Services are being provided and shall not be levied during or after the Transition Year.
 The Special Tax C, for the Transition Year and each Fiscal Year thereafter, shall be levied in perpetuity so long as the Authorized Services are being provided.